hrbrmstr/lineworkmaps/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-lineworkmaps is compilation of [Project Linework](http://projectlinework.org/) maps in `SpatialPolygonsDataFrame` and `ggplot2` fortified objects ready for mapping.
+lineworkmaps is compilation of [Project Linework](http://projectlinework.org/) maps in `SpatialPolygonsDataFrame` and `ggplot2` fortified objects ready for mapping, et al.

+I took a minimalist approach to the package in that I don't have every linework (the calligraphy one seemed less than useful) and the functions only work for Admin 0 & Admin 1 polygons.

+Please file an issue if there is functionality you'd like to see that isn't included.
+The package is at a very early stage so almost no suggestion will be turned away!

+To get an idea of what you can do with these lineworks in R, head on over to [RPubs](http://rpubs.com/hrbrmstr/project-linework).
+(That needs to be rewritten to use this package but it should give you an idea of what can be done).

 The following functions are implemented: